 I witnessed a local organization fail to be an ally to the queer community this winter–and then fail to take responsibility for the fallout for several months.
-I thought I'd write it, then I just didn't want to relive the drama...and then, last month in Portland, I saw an organization totally take ownership for their actions and publicly commit to doing better, and it was so inspiring, both personally but as an LGBTQ travel writer, where I often feel like the only one in the room (even if I know I can’t be, statistically).
+I thought I’d write it, then I just didn’t want to relive the drama…and then, last month in Portland, I saw an organization totally take ownership for their actions and publicly commit to doing better, and it was so inspiring, both personally but as an LGBTQ travel writer, where I often feel like the only one in the room (even if statistically, that’s unlikely).

-So I'm drawing from these example, the good AND the bad, with seven ways you can be an ally.
-While these tips are drawn from allyship examples involving POC and LGBTQs, use them the next time you see or hear something that's not right.
+So I’m drawing from these example, good AND bad, with seven suggestions of how to be an ally.
+While these tips are drawn from allyship examples involving BIPOC and LGBTQs, you can use them the next time you see or hear something that’s not right.

-1. Hear the Criticism With an Open Mind and Heart
+1. Hear Criticism With an Open Mind and Heart